 As of noon today, the outbreak -- focused in the Northeast -- had infected

 63 people in six states.
 Nearly 80% of those have been hospitalized.

 Seven of the infected have the most feared complication of E. coli

 infection, a condition called hemolytic uremic syndrome, or HUS.
 HUS is a

-life-threatening problem that causes kidney
+life-threatening problem that causes kidney failure.

 So far, there have been no deaths in the current outbreak.

 But it isn't over, warns the CDC's Christopher Braden, MD, a medical